yoyoberenguer/PygameShader/README.md

 uncompressed BMP.
 If pygame.image.get_extended() returns 'True', you should be able to load most images (including PNG, JPG and GIF).
 ```

-The shaders can be apply to your game display in real time @60 fps for games running
+The shaders can be apply to the `entire game display` for a real time rendering @ 60 fps
-in medium resolution such as `1024 x 768`.
+for games running in medium resolution such as `1024 x 768`.
 Some algorithms are more demanding than others in terms of processing power
-(ex median filtering, predator vision, due to the fact that they are built with more
+ex : median filtering and predator vision (due to the fact that it is built with more
 than one shader to provide a composite effect).

-Consequently, not all shader will run at the same speed at medium resolutions, feel free
+Consequently, not all shader will run at
-to experiment with higher display resolutions while the shader provides 60 fps or above.
+the same speed at medium resolutions.
+Feel free to experiment with higher display resolutions
+while the shader provides 60 fps or above.

-If you are using the shader library for sprites texturing / special effect
+If you are using the shader library for sprites texturing and special effects
-then the overall processing time will be extremely fast due to code optimization with
+then the overall processing time should be extremely fast due to code optimization with
-cython and small size of the textures.
+cython.
+Nevertheless, to keep a good frame rate, it is advise to keep the sprites below
+the screen display resolution e,g 200x200 texture size.

-The shaders effects can be sorted within 5 different categories
+The shaders effects can be placed into 5 different categories
 * Color variations
 * Filters
 * Transformations